KarthikSaladi047/maven-pipekine/README.md

 - Finally the we will see the UI of our Jenkins server and is ready to use.

   ![Screenshot from 2023-03-05 17-23-47](https://user-images.githubusercontent.com/105864615/222960384-0226cb3a-0c66-4cf2-987a-763c1d5e1403.png)

+## Jenkins pipeline

+- In the Jenkins UI click on "New Item" and add the project description and select Pipeline.